The Gaslight Anthem: American Slang (2010–2011)

-The band's third album, titled American Slang, was released on June 14, 2010, in the UK and June 15, 2010, in the USA Kerrang!
-The Gaslight Anthem name new album.
+The band's third album, titled American Slang, was released on June 14, 2010, in the UK and June 15, 2010, in the US.
 According to frontman Brian Fallon, the songwriting on the new album was different than on the band's previous efforts.
 He named the Rolling Stones, Blues Breakers with Eric Clapton, and Derek and the Dominos as influences.

 In addition to five UK dates, the band played at festivals including Bonnaroo Festival, the Austin City Limits Music Festival, Southside Festival, Hurricane Festival, Hard Rock Calling, Rock Werchter, The Guernsey Festival of Performing Arts, A Campingflight to Lowlands Paradise, Reading and Leeds Festivals and Øyafestivalen.

 The Gaslight Anthem toured the UK and Europe at the end of 2010 with support from Chuck Ragan and Sharks.
 They performed two songs from American Slang on Episode 6, Series 37 of Later... with Jools Holland, originally broadcast in the UK on October 22, 2010.

 Handwritten (2012–2013)

 In July 2010, Fallon said he was already working on new material for a fourth album.
 Subsequently, Fallon stated on his blog that the band would start writing their record in January 2011.
 However, prior to playing on Pinkpop in June 2011, Fallon stated that they had just started working on the new album and that it would not be released for at least a few months.
-In the same interview Fallon said only one song was finished so far, referring to Biloxi Parish which they performed on stage at Pinkpop 2011 as well as Rock Am Ring.
+In the same interview, Fallon said only one song was finished so far, referring to Biloxi Parish which they performed on stage at Pinkpop 2011 as well as Rock Am Ring.
 Fallon stated that the band's next record would sound closer to their breakthrough record, The '59 Sound, rather than American Slang.
 During this time, Fallon was also working with good friend Ian Perkins on their side project, The Horrible Crowes.

 On October 6, 2011, the Gaslight Anthem announced via Facebook that they had signed with Mercury Records.
 They stated that they were sorry to leave their friends at SideOneDummy, but felt that the change was necessary for their musical career.
-On October 14, 2011, the band announced that their last show before going into the studio to record their new album would be on December 9, 2011 at the Asbury Park Convention Hall.
+On October 14, 2011, the band announced that their last show before going into the studio to record their new album would be on December 9, 2011, at the Asbury Park Convention Hall.

 On February 22, 2012, the band's Twitter feed announced the forthcoming album would be titled Handwritten.
 The album was released on July 20, 2012, in Germany, July 23 in the UK, and July 24 in the US.

 On September 21, 2012, in Pensacola, Florida, the Gaslight Anthem performed Pearl Jam's "State of Love and Trust" live at DeLuna Fest with Eddie Vedder on vocals.
 On November 30, 2012, the last of three nights in a row at New York City's Terminal 5 venue, Fallon announced that they would be releasing a live DVD of the previous night's show.